Isaac-Subirana/nebula/README_ENGLISH.md

         }
         ```

-2. Desactivació de la possibilitat de l'enviament d'informes d'errors.
+2. Disabling the possiblity of sending error logs.

-    * **File to modify: `chrome/app/chrome_crash_reporter_client_win.cc`** (variarà segons el sistema operatiu per al que volguem compilar el nostre navegador, però no tenim coneixiement sobre a quins fitxers se'n pot trobar la implementació).
+    * **File to modify: `chrome/app/chrome_crash_reporter_client_win.cc`** (it will change depending on your browser's target operating system, but we don't know in which files you can find it's implementation for other operating systems).
     * **Code to modify:**

         Replace: